a historian of science, a data enthusiast, and a juggler.

 If you like science and history and digital humanities and funny things and philosophical things, you might like to subscribe to my curated feed, where I republish my favorite posts from over 500 blogs.
 You can see what scholarly articles I read at my Zotero shared library.
 In my spare time I work at the Cyberinfrastructure for Network Science center.
 Sometimes you can find me at Indiana University in Bloomington, Indiana, although I’m usually off on some adventure.

 The blog is dedicated to most of the stuff I love: digital humanities, history, science, data, and networks.
 My other passion is juggling, but I enjoy doing that more than I enjoy writing about it.
-I’ve spent the last two years (as of September 2012) working toward an information science Ph.D. with a history of science minor, and I suspect I have another three years or so to go.
+I’ve spent the last four years (as of May 2014) working toward an informatics Ph.D. with a focus on history of science, and I suspect I have another year or so to go.
 As my dissertation looms closer, this blog will likely focus more on that work in particular, which will explore how communication structures have affected scientific research over the last thousand years or so.
 For now, I’m enjoying writing about the methodological difficulties and promises of studying history and science in a digital world.

 How do changes in communication structures and technologies affect scientific discourse and collaboration?

 Science is totally rad.
 So I study it.

 There are all sorts of ways to study science, of course, and you can’t leave out even one if you want to understand Science as a whole.
 That means taking a look at its philosophy, history, anthropology, culture and all sorts of other things as well (perhaps even sociology!).
 It also means looking at the science itself, because no scholar should claim to understand physics and physicists without being able to calculate the distance the bullet travels before it falls.